philiptaron/systemd/systemd-258/posts/23-terminal-features.md

 `systemd-notify --fork` is here to improve things on this front.
 As it turns out since a while `journalctl`, `busctl`, `varlinkctl` will already send out `sd_notify()` `READY=1` messages once they have established their watches.
 By invoking these tools via `systemd-notify --fork`, we can easily fork off these tools in the bg, but still get the synchronization right, i.e. delay further execution of the shell script until the watches are properly established.

-To illustrate this.
-Naively, one could watch journal output in the bg via:
+To illustrate this, naively, one could watch journal output in the bg via:

 ```sh
 journalctl -f &